Exams and adjustments to exam arrangements

 - Let the chief invigilator know so that they can make a note in their report.
 Invigilators' reports are forwarded to the Chair of the relevant Exams Board for consideration of any special circumstances

-- Provide the exams office with any relevant medical evidence within 7 days of the end of the exam period.
+- Provide the faculty office with any relevant medical evidence within 7 days of the end of the exam period as above.
 A copy of this will be sent to the Chair of the relevant Exam Boards for consideration.

 What if something has happened in my life that has made it really difficult for me to study for my exams?